 Following the earthquake of 1117, a new cathedral was built on the project of the architect Macillo.
 The cathedral was consecrated on April 24, 1180.

-The new church stood in the area of the current cathedral, having the same orientation.
 In 1227, the bell tower was rebuilt and, between 1399 and 1400, the bishop Stefano da Carrara carried out some restoration works and built the cross vaults.

 On January, 1551, the church approved the project of the illustrious Michelangelo Buonarroti for a new presbitery.
 The Michelangelo project was completed and inaugurated by the bishop Federico Cornaro on April 14, 1582.